AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/60-Best practices/20-Common error scenarios and fixes.md

 This error means the input is incorrect — something in the query is missing or not valid.
 Some examples include:

-*   Using mutually exclusive parameters at the same time: **"Parameters libraryTemplateId, sourceLibraryId and driveFolderId are mutually exclusive"*
+*   Using mutually exclusive parameters at the same time: *"Parameters libraryTemplateId, sourceLibraryId and driveFolderId are mutually exclusive"*
 *   Trying to violate the one-attachement restriction of TF/SF libraries: *"In the google libraries the documents should always have exactly one attachment."*
 *   Trying to attach a Drive file without specifying its ID: *"The file id is mandatory in attachments"*
 *   Using a method on the wrong library type: *"This method cannot be used in a Document Management library"*

-> ⭑   Note: This is not a complete list: 400 errors are a broad category encompassing all kinds of incorrect queries.
+> ⭑   Note: This is not a complete list: errors with a status code of 400 are a broad category encompassing many kinds of incorrect queries.

-Here is an example of such an error:
+Here is an example of a 400 error, this one resulting from providing more than one mutually exclusive parameter:

 ```json
 {